 Please, let me introduce my fellow blogger friends to you through their own words.
 From luxury hoteliers to foodies, from architects to journalists, from dedicated travel writers to professional photographers, from Brazil to Italy, Poland to India, there’s a wide array of different experiences they want to share with you.
 Because everyone tends to understand and perceive things depending on their cultural background, you might find this as interesting as I did 🙂 Enjoy the diversity!

 Caroline Lohrmann | Shave the Whales

-Kerala Blog Express, for me, were 16 days of happiness.
+Kerala Blog Express, for me, was 16 days of happiness.
 I mean, imagine yourself on a boat, flowers around your neck, a bindi on your forehead, a beer in your hand, while you are cruising the backwaters, while palm trees are passing by, while your private cook is cooking fish for you, people smile and wave at you, kids are excited to see you.
-All these little things happening around you, the light, the raspberry ice-cream colored sunset.
-It all feels unreal, as if the world started singing for you and all you can do is standing there, amazed, with your mouth wide open…and soooo happy.
+All these little things happening around you, the light, the raspberry ice-cream-colored sunset.
+It all feels unreal as if the world started singing for you and all you can do is stand there, amazed, with your mouth wide open…and soooo happy.